Phonics

 At St Botolph’s, we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.

-By starting to teach phonics in Reception and by following the stated programme progression, we intend for our pupils to build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+By starting to teach phonics in Reception and following the stated programme progression, we intend for our pupils to build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
 As a result, we aim for all our children to be able to tackle any unfamiliar words as they read.
 We also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 At St Botolph’s, there is a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

 Implementation